birdsarah/pyconil18/README.md

 Notes:

- * You will need to specify their own firefox profile directory.
+ * You will need to specify your own firefox profile directory.
  * Only one of the analyses mentioned for the [OverScripted](https://github.com/mozilla/Overscripted-Data-Analysis-Challenge) data set is given.
 You are encouraged to download and play with the